PatrickF1/fzf.fish/README.md

 ```

 ### Changing the command used to preview folders
 The search files feature, by default, uses `ls -A -F` to preview the contents of a directory.
-Users may change the command used by setting the `fzf_preview_dir_cmd` variable.
+To integrate with the variety of `ls` replacements available, the command used to preview directories is configurable through the `fzf_preview_dir_cmd` variable.
 For example, in your `config.fish`, you may put:

 ```fish
 set fzf_preview_dir_cmd exa --all --color=always
 ```

-Do not specify a target path in the preview command, because `fzf.fish` will [provide the path for you][custom preview command].
+Do not specify a target path in the command, as `fzf.fish` will [prepend the directory][custom preview command] to preview to the command itself.

 ### Change the key binding or Fzf options for a single command
 See the [FAQ][] Wiki page.